-I take the issue of academic honesty very seriously, and it is my responsibility to uphold the University's policy.
-This means, among other things, that I won't hesitate to report evidence of dishonesty to the Office of the Vice President for Instruction.
-Typical consequences of academic dishonesty on homework or an exam range from receiving a zero for that grade, to failing the course, to being suspended from UGA.
+I take issues of academic honesty very seriously, and it is my responsibility to uphold the University's policy.
+This means, among other things, that I will report suspected incidents of dishonesty to the Office of Academic Honesty.
+Typical consequences of academic dishonesty can range from receiving a zero for that grade, to failing the course, to being suspended.
+Going through the academic honesty process is not usually a pleasant experience, as some of my students have discovered.